You should be bathing a Bichon Frise once a month, with occasional emergency baths when your dog is especially dirty.

-However, keep in mind that bathing your dog is part of an overall good grooming program.
+Bathing your dog is part of an overall good grooming program.
+With Bichon’s sensitive skin, it’s important to keep your dog clean and healthy.

 Of course, if you have a puppy, a bath every day or two might be necessary depending on how messy it gets.